psadmin-io/ps-vagabond/README.md

 - [ ] Additional documentation for setting up bridged network configurations
 - [ ] Additional documentation for notification methods
 - [ ] Documentation on how to manage pum image downloads
+- [ ] Figure out how to make network provisioning scripts idempotent

 License